bareos/bareos/docs/manuals/source/DeveloperGuide/PythonPluginAPI.rst

 provided by the python plugin which reads the data from the source and passes this data back to the Bareos core as ``bytearray`` on backup gets the data back in a ``bytearray`` from the core to write it back during restore.
-While this procedure implements the full Bareos plugin logic, it is note very efficient as the data needs to be moved between the python interpreter and the Bareos core and can slow down performance of backups and restores significantly.
+While this procedure implements the full Bareos plugin logic, it is not very efficient as the data needs to be moved between the python interpreter and the Bareos core and can slow down performance of backups and restores significantly.